winitzki/scall/tutorial/programming_dhall.md

   { bind : ∀(a : Type) → F a → ∀(b : Type) → (a → F b) → F b }
 ```

-As an example, let us define a `Monad` evidence value for `List` in that way:
+As an example, let us define a `Monad` evidence   for `List` in that way:

 ```dhall
 let monadListFP : MonadFP List =